 People with dementia have twice the rate of hospital admissions as people within the same age group who do not have dementia.
-13 They have higher than average hospital mortality rates, readmission rates and longer lengths of hospital stay.
-14 Moreover, evidence shows that there is a lack of adequate staff training in dementia and poor service design in acute settings to address and
+They have higher than average hospital mortality rates, readmission rates and longer lengths of hospital stay.
+Moreover, evidence shows that there is a lack of adequate staff training in dementia and poor service design in acute settings to address and

-- 9 Brodaty, H. S. (2012) 'Dementia time to death: A systematic literature review on survival time and years of life lost in people with dementia', International Psychogeriatric, 24 (7), 1034 -1045. - 10 Palliative Care Australia and Dementia Australia (2018) Joint policy statement Palliative Care and Dementia. - 11 Parker, D., Lewis, J. and Gourlay, K. (2017) Palliative Care and Dementia, Paper No. 43 for Dementia Australia. - 12 Australian Institute of Health and Welfare (AIHW) (2019) Palliative care in residential aged care, available from: www.aihw.gov.au/getmedia/7fef3743-2905-4f6f-bc7c-81c1e067e7bc/Palliative-care-in-residential-aged-care.pdf.aspx. - 13 Alzheimer's Australia (2014) Dementia Care in the Acute Hospital Setting: Issues and Strategies, Paper 40. - 14 Australian Commission on Quality and Safety in Health Care (2013) Evidence for the safety and quality issues associated with the care of patients with cognitive impairment in acute care settings: a rapid review. - 4 Dying Well Improving palliative and end of life care for people with dementia cater to the needs of people with dementia.
-An example of such is the failure to recognise a dementia diagnosis. with as many as 50% of people with dementia being found to not have their diagnosis documented on admission into acute care settings.15
+9 Brodaty, H. S. (2012) 'Dementia time to death: A systematic literature review on survival time and years of life lost in people with dementia', International Psychogeriatric, 24 (7), 1034-1045.

+10 Palliative Care Australia and Dementia Australia (2018) Joint policy statement - Palliative Care and Dementia.

+11 Parker, D., Lewis, J. and Gourlay, K. (2017) Palliative Care and Dementia, Paper No. 43 for Dementia Australia.

+12 Australian Institute of Health and Welfare (AIHW) (2019) Palliative care in residential aged care, available from: www.aihw.gov.au/getmedia/7fef3743-2905-4f6f-bc7c-81c1e067e7bc/Palliative-care-in-residential-aged-care.pdf.aspx.

+13 Alzheimer's Australia (2014) Dementia Care in the Acute Hospital Setting: Issues and Strategies, Paper 40.

+14 Australian Commission on Quality and Safety in Health Care (2013) Evidence for the safety and quality issues associated with the care of patients with cognitive impairment in acute care settings: a rapid review.

+cater to the needs of people with dementia.
+An example of such is the failure to recognise a dementia diagnosis, with as many as 50% of people with dementia being found to not have their diagnosis documented on admission into acute care settings.15

 Access to quality palliative care, whether that be in an individual's home or in a residential aged care setting, is critical to ensuring people with dementia die well.
 Hence, it is imperative that health care staff are appropriately skilled to deliver palliative care to people with dementia in the various care settings.
-Service redesign, aimed at better coordination, integration and individually tailored care, is required to ensure people with dementia are able to access quality palliative care services and support during the end of life across the different care settings.
+Service redesign, aimed at better coordination, integration and individually tailored care is required to ensure people with dementia are able to access quality palliative care services and support during the end of life across the different care settings.

 Under the National Health Reform Agreement, the Australian Government is responsible for funding palliative care through general practice and residential aged care; the Australian Government and State and Territory Governments jointly fund palliative care through public hospital funding; while State and Territory Governments are responsible for the delivery of specialist public palliative care services, including community palliative care, inpatient and outpatient services, and providing support to primary health care providers.
-Additionally, all Australian governments have committed to the National Palliative Care Strategy to ensure that evidence-based, quality palliative care is available to everyone who requires it.16

-To ensure the best possible outcomes for people with dementia, their families and carers, it is imperative that all levels of Government and service providers focus on delivering person-centred models of care that overcome or minimise the policy and funding complexity created by multiple federal, state and territory systems.
+Additionally, all Australian governments have committed to the National Palliative Care Strategy to ensure that evidence-based, quality palliative care is available to everyone who requires it.16 To ensure the best possible outcomes for people with dementia and their families, all levels of Government and service providers must have focus on delivering person-centred models of care that overcome this policy and funding complexity.